Understanding the costs of guarantor loans

 All the lenders we feature will allow you to repay your loan early and its cheaper to do so because you won’t be accumulating interest and you’ll only be charged the amount of time that you have had the loan open for.
-So paying off your loan early will actually change the APR that you pay overall and the representative example too.

 Can I get cashback?

 We happen to work with one lender in particular called Guarantor My Loan who offer cashback on your last monthly repayment.
 The way cashback works is that they put the money into your bank account, hence you get the cash,back.

 This is their way of rewarding you for making all your payments for your loan and it encourages you to make them too, because it makes the loan cheaper in the end.